 “Bring Jideofor back to me.
 Restore his passion for me.
 May the strange women in his life bring him nothing but pain.
 The same pain I have known.
 He will search for love but will never find it until he searches for me and finds me.”

-She lowers the pink candles gently and picks a wedding gown spread across the floor.
+She lowers the pink candles gently and picks a wedding gown on the floor.
 She slips into it.
 The gown has red blotches but she doesn’t seem to notice as she picks a surgical blade from a table nearby.
 The blade swiftly slices into her palm with one smooth motion, drawing instant blood.
 Maneuvering her way through spaces between the candles, she kills the burning flames with her blood as she chants on.

 “Come back home, Jideofor.
 Come back to me.
 Home is here with me.
 Come back.”